gordonguthrie/TheManual/docs/chapter6/whats_next.md

 At the moment the loading of a synth and the presentation of it as built in are in two separate places.

-The load command doens't know or check if the synth description, parameters and validations are loaded.
+The load command doesn't know or check if the synth description, parameters and validations are loaded.
 The runtime looks and treats synths one way if they are built in and a different way if they are not recognised.

 The strategic view is to merge these two things - to have a load process that loads both the synthesiser and the synth description, parameters and validation.